franciellevargas/HateBR/README.md

 <h2 align="left"> ACKNOWLEDGEMENTS </h2>

 <p align="justify">The authors are grateful to Social Computing Laboratory of the Computer Science Department at Federal University of Minas Gerais for supporting this work.
-This work was funded by Fapemig, Fapesp and CNPq.
+This work was funded by Sinch, Fapemig, Fapesp and CNPq.

 </p>
 </br>